Code-Institute-Submissions/Olivertrain1221-CandyCave_SepResub/README.md

 ![Party](/static/docs/seo_optimisation/party_usa.png)

-For the searching of these important key words i used “Semsrush” this was useful in order to help with the finding what words needed to be used to make it worldwide hence the “candy and sweets” also as you can see the “Sweet Shop USA” is a massive low rate in the USA as the term sweet shop isn't used.
+For the searching of these important key words I used “Semsrush” this was useful in order to help with the finding what words needed to be used to make it worldwide hence the “candy and sweets” also as you can see the “Sweet Shop USA” is a massive low rate in the USA as the term sweet shop isn't used.

 <br>